-We spend a lot of time thinking about, talking about, and reading about sex.
-Here are some voices we value.
+If you prefer a more academic approach, here are some resources we value.
 Their years of research and education will lend the expertise we lack and give you some more food for thought.

 Edward Fernandes, Ph.D., has studied swingers for 20 years.
 He writes “The Swinging Paradigm: The evolution of consensual non-monogamy” in a way that is fair-minded and accurate (in our experience).